 Most patients go home the same day

-Through a small incision, Dr. Massicotte uses a tubular retractor system and surgical microscope to gently access the spine.
+Through a small incision, our neurosurgeon uses a tubular retractor system and surgical microscope to gently access the spine.
 A small portion of bone may be removed to visualize the nerve, then the herniated disc fragment compressing the nerve is carefully removed.
 The nerve is freed, and the incision is closed with just a few stitches.
-The procedure typically takes 45-60 minutes.
+The procedure typically takes 45–60 minutes.

 Discectomy is primarily performed to treat herniated discs that are compressing spinal nerves, causing radiculopathy (pain radiating into the leg or arm).
 It's most commonly done for lumbar (lower back) disc herniations causing sciatica, but can also be performed in the cervical (neck) spine for arm pain symptoms.